rfpacheco/Proyecto_Leishmania/docs/.ipynb_checkpoints/index-checkpoint.rst

 .. here I will post the program modules and reStructured Text Anotation
 .. the location of my code is written in config.py in ../SIDER_RepetitiveSearcher

-.. automodule:: modules.Module_Test
+.. automodule:: modules.files_manager
    :members:

 .. automodule:: modules.blaster
+   :members:

+.. automodule:: modules.identifiers
    :members:

 Indices and tables